Joseph Jr. and Carole Levy Chair in Entrepreneurship; Clinical Professor of Finance

 The market seemed to believe that the deal would not close.
 Note, for instance, that the arbitrage discount—that is, the difference between the offer price and Twitter’s current stock price—is large.
 This reflects investors’ beliefs that Musk will not purchase Twitter, at least not at the price he originally offered on the original date it was supposed to close.
 But things change quickly.
 When Delaware announced the expedited trial of the transaction, which will begin in October, the stock price jumped five percent.

-When damages are easily measured, it is easier to break the contact.
+When damages are easily measured, it is easier to break the contract.
 This works in Musk’s favor, because in this case the damages are very easy to measure since they are capped at the reverse break-up fee of $1B.

 I’m not so sure this will be the outcome, however.